Nicki Burcher our marvellous Scout Leader

-In our nursery we have mainstream children, as well as those with special needs and disabilities.
+We provide education, therapy and day and residential care for children and students aged 2 to 25, with a wide range of disabilities, including Autism.
+In our nursery we have mainstream children, as well as children with disabilities.
 Many of our students have physical disabilities, as well as sensory, learning and communication difficulties; some also have complex health needs.

 On site we have our own highly skilled and experienced specialist teaching staff and therapists.
 We offer a range of therapies including physio, speech and language, occupational, aquatic, massage and music.
 Staff work closely together to encourage social and personal development as well as to support each young person with their learning, achievement and to meet their aspirations.